 Overview of Dissertation

 Briefly overview the contents of what follows in the dissertation.

+Glossary

 State-of-The-Art

 Summarise current knowledge and what others have done in the various topics of your dissertation – in the application area and in the various technologies that you might have used or did use.
 Write for someone familiar with computing, but not necessarily expert in the particular topics of your project.
 Give references to other work by using cross-references to entries in the References section, like this [2] (see the References tab in Microsoft Word's ribbon).